RickStanley/sentimentos/README.md

   <sub>Built with 🦀🕸 by <a href="https://rustwasm.github.io/">The Rust and WebAssembly Working Group</a></sub>
 </div>

+## About (by Rick Stanley)

+The goal is to have an Sentiment Analysis compiled to wasm, to testing purposes.
+I love Rust, but I haven't the pleasure of using it in production yeat.
+I adore WebAssembly, ditto.

 ## About

 [**📚 Read this template tutorial! 📚**][template-docs]